-With tuition and fees of just $7,492 per year, Humboldt State University is a great value.
-HSU combines incredible academic opportunities with affordability.
+With tuition and fees of just $7,858 per year, Cal Poly Humboldt is a great value.
+Humboldt combines incredible academic opportunities with affordability.

-How much does it really cost to attend HSU?
+How much does it really cost to attend Cal Poly Humboldt?

 Financial Aid Is Available to Most Students

-At HSU, 70 percent of students receive some form of financial aid (state and federal grants, institutional aid, subsidized loans, etc.).
+At Humboldt, 80 percent of students receive some form of financial aid (state and federal grants, institutional aid, subsidized loans, etc.).

 Financially—Is it worth it?

 Students who graduate with a bachelor's degree earn on average $27,248 more per year than those with only a high school diploma!